webim/webim-client-sdk-ios/Documentation/Index.md

 if messageOne.isEqual(to: messageTwo) { /* … */ }
 ````
 Where `messageOne` and `messageTwo` are any `Message` objects.

+<h3 id ="is-read-by-operator">isReadByOperator() method</h3>

+Returns true if visitor message read by operator or this message is not by visitor and false otherwise.

 [Go to table of contents](#table-of-contents)